Academic Policy 1405.11

 - Criteria for Promotion

 Each faculty member should actively contribute to the life of the academic unit (e.g., department, school, college, university) and should exhibit respect and cooperation in shared academic and administrative tasks.
+They must also demonstrate the ability and willingness to work productively with colleagues.

 Although the criteria for promotion are similar to those used in annual evaluations, the relative emphasis, levels of achievement, and cumulative impact required for promotion, as opposed to reappointment, differ.